oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2017

-- Correction in room for today: Alfa, not Gamma.
+- Added slides on TDD.
+- Switched TDD and Lean Software Development in Schedule.

-Last update: 2017-03-31
+Last update: 2017-04-04

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: